abmajda/FizzBuzzAPI/README.md

 Tests are provided utilizing xUnit to handle testing.
 I didn't go too hog wild on the tests as this is at its core a very simple API but there should be enough to ensure proper working order.

 Comments were provided where I felt context was needed.
 There is not comments for every function as I felt that could get excessive but I placed them where appropriate to give context.

+This is a v1 API and as such our contracts are stored in a separate project to ensure we are always designing against the same inputs.
+Tests are likewise in a separate project although that is more just to avoid cluttering up the main project so the file structure is more readable.